 The Foundation board is extremely grateful to the volunteers who lent their time, interest, and expertise to serve as the committee reviewing nominees and selecting this year’s winners:

 - David Ahrens – Director of Bands at Bear River High School in Grass Valley, CA

 - John Butte – Vocal General Music and Chorus Director at Gorman Crossing Elementary School in Laurel, MD

 - Ben Denne – Director of Orchestras at Ellicott Mills Middle School in Ellicott City, MD

-- Andrew Hitz – Professor of Music at George Mason University and Gettysburg College
+- Andrew Hitz – Instructor of Music at George Mason University and Gettysburg College

 - Matt Sexauer – Director of Bands at Chelmsford High School in Chelmsford, MA